 Is suicide preventable?
 What can someone do to help?

 Absolutely.
 100 percent.
-First and foremost, reducing stigma and making sure people feel comfortable talking about when they are not feeling safe or that they are struggling with something.
+First and foremost, reducing stigma and making sure people feel comfortable talking about when they are not feeling safe or that they are struggling with something is critical.
 That’s what we can do as a community: work on making it okay for someone to say, “I am not feeling safe right now” or “I am not okay.”
-Secondly, understanding warning signs so that the other person can understand this might be a warning sign and get them resources.

 If you are concerned and you are not sure what to do, you can call the Access and Crisis Line, 24 hours a day.
 You can also make an appointment with your primary physician, ask for an assessment of your student and talk about your concerns.
 If you are really concerned that you cannot keep them safe in the next 24 hours, call 911 and get them the help they need.